Developing students into quality teachers requires a

 Quality teacher preparation programs evaluate their graduates’

-teaching proficiency and effectiveness in promotion P-12 student
+teaching proficiency and effectiveness in promotion of P-12 student

 learning, and use results to improve local programs and the profession.